gtech-mulearn/WikiSyllabus/CONTRIBUTING.md

 __Congrats!
-You just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!__
+You just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!🎉__

 ## Setting Up mdBook (Optional)
 mdBook is a command line tool and Rust crate to create books with Markdown.
 You can edit the markdown files (.md) in a text editor of your choice, but you wouldn’t be able to view the rendered output in the book form with formatting.
 To view the book as intended, you will need to set up the mdBook CLI on your system.